 about

-Rachel Weidinger is an artist and community organizer, who makes to illustrate what is possible.
-Her current work is in building collaboration and alignment practices tools for metanarratives that advance equity and social justice, and anti-gentrification interventions in the urban fabric with Berkeley-based collective IF/THEN.
-Significant past works include Missing infrastructures/ digital security (2017), Upwell (2011-2015),We Are Very Hungry (2010-2012), Scrap Eden (2006-2008) and Scrap House (2005).
+Significant past works include anti-gentrification interventions in the urban fabric with Berkeley-based collective IF/THEN, Missing infrastructures/ digital security (2017), Upwell (2011-2015),We Are Very Hungry (2010-2012), Scrap Eden (2006-2008) and Scrap House (2005).

 In 2011, Rachel founded Upwell.The ocean was our first client.
 Rachel led the development and evolution of Upwell's innovative big listening practices, coupling this big data approach with working across a distributed network.
 The project worked on a daily basis to both massively aggregate power for movements, and immediately redistribute that power through networks.
 Upwell's work was grounded in both offline community organizing and online community management.
 Upwell concluded operations in March 2015.